AdobeDocs/commerce-knowledge-base.en/help/how-to/general/restore-a-db-snapshot-from-staging-or-production.md

 The steps are:

-1. Using sFTP, navigate to the location where the database snapshot has been placed, usually on the first server/node of your cluster (For example: `/mnt/recovery-<recovery_id>`).
+1. Using sFTP, navigate to the location where the database [!DNL snapshot] has been placed, usually on the first server/node of your [!DNL cluster] (For example: `/mnt/recovery-<recovery_id>`).
 1. Copy the database dump file (For example: `<cluster ID>|<cluster ID_stg>.sql.gz` to your local computer).
 1. Make sure you have set up the SSH tunnel to connect to the database remotely: [SSH and sFTP: SSH tunneling](https://devdocs.magento.com/cloud/env/environments-ssh.html#env-start-tunn) in our developer documentation.
 1. Connect to the database.